Home

 Tip: Here you can find A/B testing tools.

-Where do users really click?
+Where do users actually click?

 Place call-to-actions where most users are still active.
 Content that only 20% of visitors see is a missed opportunity.

-15. Establish continuous optimization
+15. Establish continuous optimisation

 Define monthly review cycles